Emotion Coaching and Boundary Setting for Parents of Intense Teens

 The Role of Emotion Coaching

-Emotion coaching involves naming emotions, validating experiences, and guiding teens toward healthier responses.
-Validation does not mean agreeing with difficult behavior.
-It simply shows teens that their feelings matter, even when limits still need to be set.
+Validation does not mean agreeing with harmful behaviour or removing boundaries.
+It simply helps teens feel emotionally understood, even when limits still need to be enforced.

 Why Boundaries Still Matter